Veneto Italy is the home region of my family, join me, Maria, in exploring this region...

 Home to one of Italy’s most famous wines named by Dante in the 13th century for its smooth taste.
 Soave is a picturesque walled town, surrounded by rolling hills covered with vineyards and with an impressive castle.
 Well worth a visit.

-A funny little town that likes to imagine it is some sort of mini Venice – it isn’t but I still like the place.
-The fish market is worth seeing and the town has some good seafood restaurants that are a lot cheaper than anything in the heart of Venice.
+Once you are done shopping and sightseeing the town has some really good seafood restaurants that are a lot cheaper than anything in the heart of Venice.

 An hours drive from Venice you will find the Veneto's best kept secrets -Asolo, the famous " city of a hundred horizons."
 Asolo is rated as one of the loveliest towns in all of Italy and if you are visiting the Veneto make the time to visit.